bigskysoftware/_hyperscript/www/docs.md

 ### Toggling {#toggling}

 Previously we looked at the `toggle` command.
-It turns out that it, to, can work with events:
+It turns out that it, too, can work with events:

 {% example "Waiting On Events With A Timeout" %}
 <div _="on mouseenter toggle .red until mouseleave">